 When you sign a convertible note with an investor, it is important to record the note’s terms on the company’s cap table, such as the maturity date, interest rate, discount and valuation cap.
 A SAFE or Standard Agreement for Future Equity is similar to a convertible note in that it will convert in the next priced round and includes terms like discount and valuation cap.
 However, SAFEs are not debt instruments and function much like warrants, so there is no maturity date or interest rate.
 Learn about the key differences between SAFEs and convertible notes.

 Capbase makes it easy to understand how convertible notes or SAFEs will convert in future financing rounds, before you sign investment agreements with investors.
 Many founders sign a bunch of SAFEs without understanding what percentage of their company they are selling to investors, only to discover that the SAFE holders will own 10-15% of the company after converting in the next priced financing round.

 Your first priced round: Priced Series Seed or Series A

 Once you decided to raise additional capital to fund your startup’s growth, it is important to think about how much money you need and how much of your company you are willing to sell to investors in exchange for the capital investment.

 Often, when negotiating the first equity round with investors, founders may be asked to further dilute their ownership stake in their startup through what is known as the “option pool shuffle”.
-If investors deem your current employee stock option pool to be insufficient in size, they can ask for more options to be authorized to incentivize future key hires.
+If investors deem your current employee stock option pool to be insufficient in size, they can ask for more options to be authorized to incentivize future key hires, which is a source of dilution.
 This dilutes only existing common shareholders, and not any of the investors that own preferred stock in the company.
 Here is a good post on the option pool shuffle.